GEO-Protocol/Documentation/README.md

 (https://twitter.com/people_geo) — Twitter

-## Where can i reach your team or ask questions?
+## Where you can reach our team and ask questions?

 To contact our team members or participate in discussions follow our Telegram (link) or Gitter (link)